SaahilClaypool/blackmirror/Timeline.md

 Liam walks through the now darkened and messy house, reviewing past memories, some of them pleasant, and some of them revealing Ffion's unfaithful or manipulative behavior (e.g. quietly laughing at Liam after they argue over whether she was lying).
-Liam finally goes to the bathroom and uses a razor to remove his grain.
+Liam finally goes to the bathroom and uses a razor to remove his grain, and the episode ends on a cut to black.

 [Home](https://saahilclaypool.github.io/blackmirror/)